 Certain words throughout the Plan have been bolded in blue.
-Words that have been bolded in blue have either been defined through one of the Schedules to this Plan or are more precisely defined in this Section of the Plan.
+Words that have been bolded in blue have been defined in Table 5.1 below.
 For all other words found in this Plan, the standard meaning is implied.

-- 5.3.1.1 That the definitions in Table 5.1 shall apply to this Plan. - 5.3.1.2 That where a definition in Table 5.1 conflicts with the definitions in the City's Zoning By-law, the Zoning By-law's definition will prevail.
+5.3.1.1 That the definitions in Table 5.1 shall apply to this Plan.

+5.3.1.2 That where a definition in Table 5.1 conflicts with the definitions in the City's Zoning By-law, the Zoning By-law's definition will prevail.